Back to Blog

 6. Monitor for breaches - Use services like Have I Been Pwned

-7. Think about teams early - If you might share accounts, plan for secure sharing from the start
+7. Think about teams early - Plan for secure sharing from the start

 9. Enable login alerts - Know immediately when someone accesses your accounts